Home Why I–1122? Get the Petition Support Donate

 Respect Washington seeks to remove non–citizen voters from rolls

-• Throughout Washington State, 38 county superior courts have refused to release non–juror information for audits of voter rolls.
-Martin Ringhofer and Respect Washington are attempting to gain access to this public information in order to verify that ineligible individuals are not registered to vote in Washington State.
+• Throughout Washington State, 38 county superior courts have refused to release non–juror information.
+Martin Ringhofer and Respect Washington to attempted to gain access to these public documents in order to verify that ineligible individuals are not registered to vote in Washington State.

-• Respect Washington is being assisted by the Immigration Reform Law Institute (IRLI), of Washington, D.C.
+• Respect Washington is assisted by the Immigration Reform Law Institute (IRLI), of Washington, D.C.
 To date, courts in two of Washington's 39 counties have released public documents containing information about non–jurors.
-(A non–juror is an individual summoned, but unqualified for jury duty due to a felony conviction or lack of U.S. citizenship.
+(A "non–juror" is an individual summoned, but unqualified for jury duty due to a felony conviction or lack of U.S. citizenship.)

 • From Okanogan County District Court records between 2008 and 2010, a cross-reference exam found 178 non–juror non–citizens, 4 of whom were registered to vote and had records of having voted!

-• While King County Superior Court refused to release non–juror records, it did reveal that during 2008–2009, 6,962 individuals summoned for jury duty had identified themselves as non–U.S. citizens.
-If rates of fraudulent voters in King County are similar to those found in Douglas and Okanogan Counties, there may be as many as 200 registered voters among these 6,962 non–citizens.
+• While King County Superior Court refused to release non–juror records, the court did reveal that during 2008–2009, 6,962 individuals summoned for jury duty had identified themselves as non–U.S. citizens.
+If rates of malregistration in King County are similar to those found in Douglas and Okanogan Counties, there might be as many as 200 registered voters among those 6,962 non–citizens.
+Even those non-citizen registered voters summoned to juror service would represent only a sliver of those non-citizens registered to vote in King County.

 • Since 2006 the Washington State Department of Licensing (DoL) has issued 350,353 drivers licenses to individuals who did not supply a Social Security Number upon application.
-A crosscheck against a list of registered voters (dated December 31, 2010) revealed that 10,866 of these individuals were registered to vote.
+A crosscheck of those against a list of registered voters (dated December 31, 2010) revealed that 10,866 of these individuals were registered to vote.
+While not proof of ineligibility to vote, these matches deserve further scrutiny.

-While the lack of an association between a licensee record at DoL and a SSN is not proof of voter ineligibility, Washington election officials are not policing this gateway to illegal voter registration.
-Proof of U.S. lawful presence for all DoL licenses would go a long way toward protecting the citizen’s franchise.
+• While the lack of an association between a licensee record at DoL and a SSN is no proof of voter ineligibility, Washington election officials are not policing this gateway to illegal voter registration.
+Proof of U.S. lawful presence for all DoL licenses would go a long way toward protecting the citizen’s vote franchise.
+So would requirement to show proof of citizenship upon voter registration application.
+Which is why the Washington Respect for Law Act requires both controls.

 Documents of Ringhofer v.
 Ridge